Seadrill: Why You Can't Expect Massive Downside

 The core argument made is that because of the production cut by OPEC and non-OPEC producers, O&G infrastructure spending will decline, which, in turn, would hurt offshore drillers.
 That brings on a snowball effect of Seadrill's backlog being wiped out and then financial instability.

 Let's start with the last point.
-Seadrill has been financially unstable for many quarters now and this is being stated from the perspective that the company's debt presents a looming burden that may or may not be covered by cash flow in the short-term.
+Seadrill has been financially unstable for many quarters now and this is being stated from the perspective that the company's debt presents a looming burden that may or may not be covered by cash flow in the short term.
 This has been made very public, to the point where Fredriksen has even said he'll step in with a "life line" loan, if necessary.
 The expectations, for many quarters now, have been incredibly low for Seadrill.

 Thus, that brings us to how the stock moves.
 The stock has a direct correlation to crude oil, which naturally shouldn't come as a surprise to anyone.
 However, offshore drillers do have the added plot twist that they rely on the capital expenditure budgets of those they contract with to increase, such that dayrates might increase and operations become more profitable.

 So, the problem I'm seeing is that there is a misconception about this company in particular.
 It's easy to throw statistics out there about O&G E&Ps cutting budgets and say that directly applies to Seadrill.
-If it does, it behooves us to know to what extent they are affected and what the probability of the company seeing increased dayrates this year?
+If it does, it behooves us to know to what extent it is affected and what the probability of the company seeing increased dayrates this year?

 For that information, we head to the SEC filings.
-As just a holistic point, the companies that Seadrill has previously done business with would rather do business with Seadrill than searching for other offshore drillers because it's an opportunity cost and there's switching costs involved.
+As just a holistic point, the companies that Seadrill has previously done business with would rather do business with it than searching for other offshore drillers because it's an opportunity cost and there's switching costs involved.
 While Seadrill is by no means the top driller, these companies enter into binding agreements because they don't want to have to keep switching service providers (think about why you've been with the same phone company for the last decade, the same principle applies here).
 These are the following core companies that Seadrill does business with:

 - Saudi Aramco (Private:ARMCO)